PP4S 2026 – FAQ

 • Music to learn (in various accessible formats)

-• An Art Challenge
+• An Art Challenge (optional)

 • A souvenir concert programme for each pupil